-This Resolution will allow the city to begin Local Improvement District (LID) proceedings to improve streets and stormwater management in the Errol Heights section of the Brentwood-Darlington neighborhood in southeast Portland.
 Errol Heights has nearly 1.2 miles of unpaved streets and virtually no stormwater infrastructure, which makes travel difficult for people walking, biking and driving, slows emergency response times, and contributes to localized flooding and private property impacts.
 Most of the Errol Heights area was not annexed to the City of Portland until 1986, and it still retains a rural feel.

 Efforts to develop a funding solution for Errol Heights street improvements date back to 2008.
-A LID proposed in that year did not move forward primarily due to the cost burden on property owners - it required assessments of approximately \$80,000 on average.
+An LID proposed in that year did not move forward primarily due to the cost burden on property owners - it required assessments of approximately \$80,000 on average.
 A second LID attempt in 2014 utilized newly-approved and lower-cost "shared street" standards, but still required an average assessment of \$25,000, faltering once again.

-The currently proposed LID keeps the lower-cost street standards from 2014, but provides a larger public subsidy, and offers property owners a full payment deferral of the LID assessment until the next sale of the property after the LID final assessment.
+The currently proposed LID keeps the lower-cost street standards from 2014, but provides a larger public subsidy, and offers property owners a full payment deferral of the LID assessment until the next sale of the property after the LID final assessment or a title transfer.
 Property assessment is based on a per-square foot calculation, with some case-by-case reductions allowed for existing street improvements.